Salient Skin Lesion Segmentation via Dilated Scale-Wise Feature Fusion Network: Proposed Dilated Scale-Wise Feature Fusion Network

 in which $W_i^n$ denotes the weights of the hidden layer, $j=1$ is a constant value, $L$ represents a random variable; $\ell$ is the attention map, where $\Sigma_i^{{\frac{M}{2^n}}\times {\frac{N}{2^n}}}\ell_i =1$.
 With these operations, DSF learns from attention maps of different regions at different scales.
 This is required for saliency segmentation as salient areas need higher weights.
 Moreover, stacked pooling is applied in pyramid units to improve the receptive field of different feature extraction layer, and feature representation can be enhanced by merging the features of different regions

 in which $\Upsilon$ denotes the updated feature and $\Upsilon_j$ represents the $j^{th}$ feature map.
 As illustrated in Eq. \ref{eq:short} term (a), the model estimates the engaged parameters for the inputs by targeting the expectation over the image features in various areas.
-To reduce the number of null values in the feature maps and simplify the back-propagation we adopt identity mapping~\cite{he2016deep} as presented in Eq. \ref{eq:short} term (b).
+To reduce the number of null values in the feature maps and simplify the back-propagation we adopt identity mapping~\citep{he2016deep} as presented in Eq. \ref{eq:short} term (b).
 By adopting the residual connection we can preserve the input features.
 The outputs of the $K$ parallel dilated convolution are merged to generate $multi-dimensional$ feature map, Fig.~\ref{fig:2}{(b)} represents our approach.
 Our DSF module has $\frac{MN}{K}+\frac{{(nN)}^2}{K}$ parameters and the size of its receptive field is $[(n-1)2^{(k-1)}+1]^2$.
 In comparison with the ordinary convolution layers, factorization significantly moderates the number of parameters by a factor of $\frac{n^2MK}{M+{n}^2N}$.
-Thus, the DSF unit learns $\sim2.5\times$ fewer parameters with a receptive field of $15\times15$ than an ordinary convolution with a $3\times3$ receptive field, where $K=4$, and $N=M=128$.\\ {\bf Feature Pyramid Module}: $X$ represents the feature from the last convolution layers of the DSF units.
+Thus, the DSF unit learns $\sim2.5\times$ fewer parameters with a receptive field of $15\times15$ than an ordinary convolution with a $3\times3$ receptive field, where $K=4$, and $N=M=128$.\\

+{\bf Feature Pyramid Module}: $X$ represents the feature from the last convolution layers of the DSF units.
 Each $X^\ell$ is firstly downsampled into various scales.
 The network attention is calculated over three sequential operations: Batch Normalization (BN) is followed by $(1\times 1, 1)$ convolution and ReLU, with the $14\times 14$ attention maps.
 To resize the attention maps $(\ell^n)_n$ to its original size, upsampling is applied over all the scales to achieve an enhanced saliency representation $X^\ell$ via Eq.(\ref{eq:short}).
 To enhance the semantic of features in each level of the pyramid network, a weighting module is applied.
 Assume $F_n$ are the feature maps in $n^{th}$ pyramid level.
 If $H_n$ and $W_n$ represent the height and width of $F_n$, respectively, and $F_n^i$ denotes the $i^{th}$ channel feature.
 We compute the global distribution response $Z_n^i$ by using global average pooling on $F_n^i$ , as follows:

 In order to compute the weight, two $1\times 1$ convolution layers are used to map the non-linear correlation among distribution responses $Z_n$ and acquire the significant feature vectors $\hat Z_n = W_n^1 (\delta (W_n^2 Z_n))$, in which $W_n^1$ and $W_n^2$ are the weights of the first and the second convolution layers respectively and $\delta$ signifies the activation function.
 We use Sigmoid $\sigma$ to normalize $\hat Z_n$ as a weight vector $r_n=\sigma(\hat Z_n)$, and obtained the channel-wised feature weight $Fcr_n$, as follows: